csebooks/operating-systems/content.en/security-and-protection/_index.md

 ![Alt text](image-17.png)
 **Figure 17.7** Access matrix with **_copy_** rights.

 We also need a mechanism to allow addition of new rights and removal of some rights.
 The owner right controls these operations.
 If access(_i_, _j_) includes the owner right, then a process executing in domain _Di_ can add and remove any right in any entry in column _j_.
-For example, in Figure 17.8(a), domain _D_1 is the owner of _F_1 and thus can add and delete any valid right in column _F_1\.
-Similarly, domain _D_2 is the owner of _F_2 and _F_3 and thus can add and remove any valid right within these two columns.
+For example, in Figure 17.8(a), domain _D_ 1 is the owner of _F_ 1 and thus can add and delete any valid right in column _F_ 1.
+Similarly, domain _D_ 2 is the owner of _F_ 2 and _F_ 3 and thus can add and remove any valid right within these two columns.
 Thus, the access matrix of Figure 17.8(a) can be modified to the access matrix shown in Figure 17.8(b).

 The copy and owner rights allow a process to change the entries in a column.
 A mechanism is also needed to change the entries in a row.
 The control right is applicable only to domain objects.
 If access(_i_, _j_) includes the control right, then a process executing in domain _Di_ can remove any access right from row _j_.
-For example, suppose that, in Figure 17.6, we include the control right in access(_D_2, _D_4).
-Then, a process executing in domain _D_2 could modify domain _D_4, as shown in Figure 17.9.
+For example, suppose that, in Figure 17.6, we include the control right in access(_D_ 2, _D_ 4).
+Then, a process executing in domain _D_ 2 could modify domain _D_ 4, as shown in Figure 17.9.

 The copy and owner rights provide us with a mechanism to limit the prop- agation of access rights.
 However, they do not give us the appropriate tools for preventing the propagation (or disclosure) of information.
 The problem of guaranteeing that no information initially held in an object canmigrate outside of its execution environment is called the **confinemen problem**.
 This problem is in general unsolvable (see the bibliographical notes at the end of the chapter).
 ![Alt text](image-18.png)